procore/sift/README.md

 ```

 ### Sort Types
-Every sort must have a type, so that Filterable knows what to do with it.
+Every sort must have a type, so that Chemex knows what to do with it.
 The current valid sort types are:
 * int - Sort on an integer column
 * decimal - Sort on a decimal column
 * string - Sort on a string column